 If you recover from your retirement disability before you meet the age and service requirements for voluntary retirement, and DCPS provides written notification of your recovery, DCPS ESD will appoint you to the next available position that is equal or similar to the position you held before you became disabled.
 On the date of your reappointment, your disability retirement benefit payments will end.
 If you refuse the position, you will not continue to receive your disability retirement benefit.
-If you retired with a permanent disability that rendered you incapable of performing your job, you cannot return to your teaching position and you are not subject to annual medical exams or earnings income review.
+If you retired with a permanent disability that rendered you incapable of performing your job, you are not subject to annual medical exams or earnings income review.